saagie/example-R-read-and-write-from-hdfs/README.md

 ## Dependencies
 - R package `httr` -> Used to make curl requests.
 - Linux package `libcurl4-openssl-dev` -> Dependency of the `httr` package.
-Can be install with the following command `sudo apt-get install -y libcurl4-openssl-dev`.
+Can be installed with the following command `sudo apt-get install -y libcurl4-openssl-dev`.

 The commands to install theses dependencies are also presents in the file write.R.